kristoff-it/redis-cuckoofilter/README.md

 [This blogpost](http://aras-p.info/blog/2016/08/09/More-Hash-Function-Tests/)
 shows a few benchmarks of different hashing function families.

-Considering all of that, the choice of `{hashing func, fingerprinting func}` has to be up to you.
+Considering all of that, the choice of hashing and fingerprinting functions has to be up to you.

 *For the internal partial hashing that has to happen when reallocating a